yujunz/gitlab.com-runbooks/docs/patroni/patroni-management.md

    cluster down: follow the [replica maintenance](#replica-maintenance) instructions.
 1. Decrease the node count of `patroni` in [terraform][environment-variables].
-   Carefully read the plan and apply the terraform.
+   Review the terraform plan carefully, and then apply it.

 ## Patroni basics